LeoDev0/currency-telegram-bot/README.md

 # Run the project
 $ npm run dev:server

-# The server will initialize in the <http://localhost:3000>
+# The server will initialize at <http://localhost:3000>
 ```

 &#xa0;